aurorascharff/rsc-workshop/STEPS.md

 - Dynamiske sider: data fetching, serveret til brukeren, data kan endres.
 Eksempel: Avfallsdeklarering.
 Vis avfallsdek.
 - Vise build output: statisk og dynamisk.
 Default database og route: dynamisk.
 Cookies() vil også gjøre det dynamisk.
 Resten statisk.
 - Nevne PPR
+- Loading states are hard

 ### Intro: What are transitions?

+- Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
+Concurrent feature in React 18.
-- Create a slow page and LinkButton to it, how the app is loading, show console being run.
+- Create a slow page and Tabs component
+- Show unresponsive app
+- Add transition: responsive app
+- All state updates are executes once they are all done, show example with setCount
+- Explain next.js navigations are transitions, can always be cancelled

+### Add transition to ContactButton sidebar

+- Awaiting a contact db call.
 Need to show this somehow or the app will not feel good.
 Awaiting the server on the page we´re navigating to.
-- Transitions mark a state update as non urgent and allow the app to handle other actions while it´s happening.
-Concurrent feature in React 18.
 - Since this is dynamic, we are running the await on the server.
 With static content, it has already run in the build and we don´t have to worry about loading states.
-- Create TransitionButton, display the loading state
-- Create a "Home" button and show the app is still responsive, app handles urgent update
-- Explain next.js navigations are already transitions
-- All state updates are executes once they are all done, show example with setCount

-### Add transition to ContactButton sidebar

 - Add transition to ContactButton as new button ContactButtonTransition

 ### Intro: What is suspense?